Determination of the frequency response of the system

 xguide="Frequency / Hz", yguide="Magnitude")

-We have seen that there are clear frequency regions in the output signal that are cancelled out by our system.
-Based on this data, we can determine the frequency response of the system in detail.
+We have made sure that there are obvious frequency regions in the output signal that are suppressed by our system.
+Based on these data, we can determine in detail the frequency response of the system.